judsonlmoore/judsonlmoore.com/_posts/product-management/2020-05-15-jira-backlog-organization.md

 A team can get stuck when there are not many tasks that are Ready for Dev, and there are still too many open questions in the backlog, preventing tasks to advance in to "ready."
 Maintaining this balance is a key responsibility of the product manager, but it takes input from the whole team to overcome it.

-{% cloudinary /assets/images/2020/05/jira-kanban-board-example.png alt="An example Jira Kanban board with columns and swimlanes" caption="" %}
+{% cloudinary post-image /assets/images/2020/05/jira-kanban-board-example.png alt="An example Jira Kanban board with columns and swimlanes" caption="" %}

 ## Kanban board